 Rapamycin has had many names associated with it, including brand names like Pfizer Rapamune, and the generic drug name sirolimus.
 And there are many different branded generic versions rapamycin.
 Read on to learn about all the different companies that make rapamycin, and the names they use to refer to it.

-Rapamycin was initially investigated as an antibiotic, but then it was found to have immunomodulation properties (it can decrease or increase the immune system function).
+Rapamycin was initially investigated as an anti-fungal, but then it was found to have immunomodulation properties (it can decrease or increase the immune system function).
 It was ultimately approved for the prevention of allograft rejection in recipients of organ transplants.

 In addition to this application, preclinical and early clinical studies showed that rapamycin alone and in combination inhibited tumor cell proliferation, suppressed tumor angiogenesis, and induced apoptosis (cell death) of some cancer cells.